NicoFJ09/NextJS-Tailwind-Tutorials/NextJS_Docu.md

 ### <font color="#EB5B00">4.
 SEO and Metadata </font>

+- The purpose of metadata is to help search engines have specific tags or values to search for and create context.

 - When exporting from a component I can export Metadata, which could be as simple as a title:'Home', the output would be a head element with the title of Home.
 That would be static since that value does not change.
 - Regarding the dynamic Metadata, based on parameters like id I would be able to export the title component for that one so the export would change for those purposes.